corinnachan/demo-site/README.md

 # Static Site Demo

 This project was inspired by the Week 1 project madate from Founders and Coders.
-The actual project asks the team to create a one page website for themselves, and as I already have a personal website, I modified the aim to produce a one page website for fictional clients (classical musicians) looking to hire developers to build a website.
+The actual project asks the team to create a one page website for themselves, and as I already have a personal website, I modified the aim to produce a one page website for a fictional company (CLEF) who are developers specialising in producing websites for clients who are classical musicians.

+Check out the project output [here](http://corinnachan.com/demo-site/)!

 **Purpose**